Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 When an application instance is submitted by one of libEnsemble's executors, a :ref:`Task<task_tag>` object is returned that correlates with the launched app.
-This object is roughly equivalent to a Python future, and can be polled, killed, and evaluated in a variety of ways.
-For now, we're satisfied by waiting for the task to complete.
+This object is roughly equivalent to a Python future, and can be polled, killed, and evaluated in a variety of helpful ways.
+For now, we're satisfied with waiting for the task to complete.

-TODO: FINISH BELOW
+Since ``task.wait()`` blocks until the task completes, we can assume that afterward, any results are now available to parse.
+Our application produces a ``forces[particles].stat`` file during runtime that contains either energy computations for every time-step or a "kill" message if particles were lost.
+This last message indicates a failed simulation.

-Next let's write the body of the simulation function.
-We'll write the function definition, extract our parameters from ``sim_specs``, define a random seed, and use ``perturb()`` to randomize our particle counts.
+To complete our simulation function, parse the last energy value from the output file into a local output :ref:`History array<datastruct-history-array`, and if successful, set the simulation function's exit status :ref:`calc_status<datastruct-calc-status>` to ``WORKER_DONE``.
+Otherwise, send back ``NAN`` and a ``TASK_FAILED`` status:

 .. code-block:: python
     :linenos: